Anomalous-Sentiment/SINoALICE-DB-Updater/README.md

 A simple script for automatically updating SINoALICE Global data obtained from the game API.
 This forms the core of the Sinotracker project.

 This repository also provides the necessary SQL scripts for setting up a PostgreSQL database for the script to store data into [here](https://github.com/Anomalous-Sentiment/SINoALICE-DB-Updater/tree/main/database).
+Data for populating the database **NOT** included.

 ## Overview
 I realise that this repository may look a bit messy, so I'll add this section as a brief explanation of how this all works in case anyone wants to know.